Skip to main content

 2. Restore old database (keep progress, but risk path mismatches)

 I chose option 1.
-The path change was too significant — better to rescan and re-match metadata than fight with broken paths.
+The path change was significant enough that a fresh metadata index was cleaner and safer than carrying forward stale absolute paths.

 The WebUI Button Mystery